WBT-FM

-WLNK (107.9 FM) is a commercial radio station licensed to serve Charlotte, North Carolina.
-The station is owned by Urban One and broadcasts a hot adult contemporary radio format.
+WBT-FM (107.9 MHz) is a commercial FM radio station licensed to serve Charlotte, North Carolina.
+The station is owned by Urban One and broadcasts a news/talk radio format.
 Its studios are located at One Julian Price Place on West Morehead Street, just west of Uptown Charlotte, and the station shares a broadcast tower with former television partner WBTV located near Dallas.
-WLNK broadcasts using HD Radio and is a participant in the Emergency Alert System, and in addition is the primary local primary station for the Charlotte Metropolitan Area.
+WBT-FM broadcasts using HD Radio, and is a local primary station for the Emergency Alert System in the Charlotte Metropolitan Area.

 History

+Original WBT-FM

+The current WBT-FM is the second incarnation of a Charlotte station with the callsign WBT-FM.
+The original WBT-FM operated from 1947 to 1954 on 99.9 MHz as the first FM companion to WBT (1110 AM).
+Clyde McLean was the original announcer, and as consumer FM adoption was low at the time, the station mainly contracted with businesses in Charlotte to play background music for retailers and other businesses.
+With few advertisers and most of its listeners merely captive shoppers and workers, the station was considered surplus as WBT's owner, the Jefferson Standard Broadcasting Company, focused on providing resources to both WBT and its sister television station, CBS affiliate WBTV (channel 3}.
+The station was closed down in 1954, with its former equipment donated to the University of North Carolina at Chapel Hill to start the first iteration of WUNC in the Research Triangle region.
+The 99.9 FM frequency would not be re-allocated to the Charlotte area, with Kannapolis-licensed WRKB-FM debuting on 99.7 in 1964.

 WBT-FM

-WBT-FM was first heard on the 107.9 frequency on August 15, 1962, but this was actually the second incarnation of WBT-FM.
-That callsign was used on WBT's first FM service at 99.9 MHz from 1947 to 1954.
-Clyde McLean was the original announcer on WBT-FM, and the station was purposed for "Storecasting" or playing background music for businesses in the Charlotte area.
-Very little advertising was sold on the station, and the company's television station, WBTV was becoming profitable for the company.
-For that reason, Jefferson Standard Broadcasting Company decided to abandon WBT-FM.

-The station's broadcasting equipment was donated to the University of North Carolina at Chapel Hill, which then started a non-commercial station, WUNC-FM.

-Jefferson Standard Broadcasting Company returned to FM broadcasting in 1962.
-The station at 107.9 was one of the first FM stereo stations in the nation.
+In 1962, Jefferson Standard Broadcasting Company returned to FM broadcasting, with a new WBT-FM, now on 107.9 MHz.
+This was one of the first FM stereo stations in the nation.
 Initially, the station aired a mixture of classical music and beautiful music, but by the mid-1960s, WBT-FM was airing the beautiful music format produced by Schulke Radio Productions.